Discovery Channel founder starts nonfiction streaming video service

 The service is available in the United States and will expand worldwide over five years.

-Like other Internet-delivered video, CuriosityStream will compete for viewers in a sea of online content as networks like Time Warner Inc's HBO and CBS jump into the streaming mix.
-Apple Inc also is in talks with some broadcasters about an online service, the Wall Street Journal reported on Monday.
+Like other Internet-delivered video, CuriosityStream will compete for viewers in a sea of online content as networks like Time Warner Inc's (TWX.N) HBO and CBS (CBS.N) jump into the streaming mix.
+Apple Inc (AAPL.O) also is in talks with some broadcasters about an online service, the Wall Street Journal reported on Monday.
+[ID:nL3N0WJ1H1]

 Programming on CuriosityStream includes short videos of less than eight minutes and longer documentary-style series that were produced for the service or acquired from partners such as British Broadcasting Corp or Japanese broadcaster NHK.
 "Destination Pluto" follows a team that sent a space probe to the planet.
 Another series features a photographer's interviews with celebrities such as Ray Charles and Martin Scorsese.